 This was unacceptable and resulted in an international outcry.
 Indonesia bowed to pressure and in September 20th, 1999 and let the United Nations authorised and Australian lead International Force East Timor (INTERFET) under the command of Major General Peter Cosgrove into East Timor to negate pro-Indonesian militia forces and restore law and order (INTERFET was a multinational peacekeeping operation of 22 nations including New Zealand, Canada, United Kingdom, USA and Portugal provided 9,908 personnel with half the troops provided by Australia.
 This was known as Operation Warden) .
 This was complicated by the fact that regular Indonesian forces were still in the former province of Indonesia and tension between INTERFET and Indonesian troops was high (they did not withdraw from East Timor until October 31st, 1999).
 INTERFET was far better armed and organised than the militia and soon took control of the port, airport and capital of Dili.
 The next step was control of the surrounding countryside to enable the East Timorese to return to a normal life.
 With the worst of the military situation settled, in February 2000 INTERFET handed over the operation to the United Nations to help the fledgling nation continue to recover and develop (Australian forces remained within this UN force).

-Diplomatic tensions were high in 1999 between Indonesia and Australia (and remained tense there after).
-As such during the conflict 12 McDonnell Douglas F/A-18C Hornet fighters from Number 75 Squadron and 10 F-111C strike aircraft from Number 1 and 6 Squadrons along with various support aircraft including 3 Pilatus PC-9A Forward Air Control (FAC) aircraft, 3 Boeing 707 tankers and a Dassault Falcon 900 VIP transport were deployed to RAAF Tindal to act as a deterrent and in preparedness for any escalation in the conflict by Indonesia.
+Diplomatic tensions were high in 1999 between Indonesia and Australia (and remained tense for a number of years there after).
+As such during the conflict 12 McDonnell Douglas F/A-18C Hornet fighters from No. 75 Squadron and 10 F-111C strike aircraft from No. 1 and 6 Squadrons along with various support aircraft including 3 Pilatus PC-9A Forward Air Control (FAC) aircraft, 3 Boeing 707 tankers and a Dassault Falcon 900 VIP transport were deployed to RAAF Tindal to act as a deterrent and in preparedness for any escalation in the conflict by Indonesia.
 Luckily they were not required to go into combat

 AFGHANISTAN, IRAQ AND THE WAR ON TERROR 2001 TO 2012